-Hosted by the Calgary Firefighters Benevolent Society, Calgary is poised to cheer on the brave ones who will ascend the 775 vertical feet -- 1204 steps!! -- of THE BOW Building, in full firefighter duty gear.
-Starting at 3400 feet above sea level, this climb is the highest elevation stairclimb in the world!
-Firefighters will have the opportunity to be timed wearing their full duty gear, including provided SCBA packs (without air).
+Hosted by the Calgary Firefighters Benevolent Society, Calgary is poised to cheer on the brave ones who will climb the 775 vertical feet – 1204 steps – of THE BOW Building.
+Starting at 3400 feet above sea level, this climb is the highest elevation firefighter stairclimb in the world!
+Firefighters will have the opportunity to be timed wearing their full duty gear.

 About Wellspring Calgary

 A cancer diagnosis can be devastating.
 It brings countless life-altering moments and events for the people who receive the diagnosis and for those who love them.
-People with cancer are compelled to find a new ‘normal,’ before, during and after treatment.
-Priorities shift, relationships change, life is … different.
+People with cancer look to find a new ‘normal’ before, during and after treatment.
+Priorities shift, relationships change, life becomes different.

-Thanks to our sponsors and supporter without whom this event could not happen!
+Wellspring is grateful to their sponsors and supporters without whom the Firefighter Stairclimb Challenge could not happen!